 5. Take the pulse

-Now may be an ideal time for a pulse check of your remote workforce.
-Employee surveys are not only an essential listening tool that provide invaluable insights into how people are really feeling, they’re also an act of compassion because employees are given an opportunity to voice their concerns anonymously and confidentially.
-And in a year when crisis is felt on a global scale, compassion has never been more needed.
+Now may be an ideal time for a pulse check of your workforce.
+Employee surveys are an essential listening tool that provide invaluable insights into how people are really feeling, but they’re also an act of compassion by giving people an opportunity to voice their concerns anonymously and confidentially.

-The feature has been adapted from a similar article by Laurie Minnott, a Partner at Great Place to Work®.
+This feature has been adapted from a similar article by Laurie Minnott, a Partner at Great Place to Work®.
 Laurie consults and coaches CEOs, CHROs and executive leadership teams on advancing business performance and culture change through strategies and solutions that create great workplaces for all.
-She has deep experience leading successful organizational change and was previously an executive in an organization that successfully built a high-performing culture and achieved recognition on Fortune’s Best Companies in Health Care® list.